Our Centre of Excellence for Advanced ADCS Components, Propulsion and Laser Communications

 AAC Hyperion has built a global market presence, supplying a range of customers to some of the world’s largest space companies and different institutions like universities, from the Canadian Space Agency, the European Space Agency, D-Orbit, to the University of Maribor and Aalto University.
-The company collaborate closely with Dutch research institutes and supply chain partners on technology for optical for optical satellite communications, a key technology for future satellites.
+The company collaborate closely with Dutch research institutes and supply chain partners on technology for optical satellite communications, a key technology for future satellites.

 What we do